Aamundeng/system-controller/README.md

 # Controlling dynamic systems with JAX

-This project implements a controller system for regulating physical or economic systems to a desired level when noise and system dynamics are causing disturbances.
+This project implements a controller system for regulating the output of an environment to a desired level when noise and system dynamics are causing disturbances.
 The implementation includes both a traditional PID controller and a neural network-based controller.
 It uses the JAX library, which applies just-in-time compilation with XLA (accelerated linear algebra) to quickly compute gradients.

 ## Explanation of PID Controllers